 There’s also a requirement that the borrower must not have enough assets to put 20% down on a home.
-A borrower with enough assets to qualify for a conventional loan will not qualify for a USDA loan.
+A borrower with enough assets to qualify for a conventional loan without PMI will not qualify for a USDA loan.

-One of the Last Remaining 100% Financing Options
+One of the Best 100% Financing Options

-Anyone looking for a home in a small town, suburban or rural area should contact a USDA loan professional to see whether they qualify for this great program.
+Anyone looking for a home in a small town, suburban or rural area should contact a USDA loan professional to see whether they qualify for this program.